 Typically, LLC business owners elect S Corp status to avoid double taxation.
 That’s unavoidable in the District of Columbia.
 However, we provide great tax resources for small business owners that can help guide you through some of the benefits of District of Columbia S Corp status for self-employed business owners.

 We help entrepreneurs handle tax and business compliance, so they can focus on what they love to do.
-Our S Corp formation service can help your District of Columbia company get the right tax treatment for your business needs.
-Let us know how we can help you get started.
+Our S Corp formation service can help your District of Columbia LLC or corporation get the right tax treatment for your business needs.

 Whether it’s an LLC that your business needs or a District of Columbia Corporation, we can help get your entity formed and operating quickly.
 If you decide that a District of Columbia S Corp is right for you, we can help!
 And once your business is off to the races, our specialty is helping you with your other filing requirements and business compliance needs.